toiq/obsidian-sidebar-expand-on-hover/README.md

 ### How to Install (Manual):

+- If Obsidian is running then close it.
 - Locate your Obsidian vault.
 (It's where you keep your notes)
 - Run the following code in terminal:
   ```bash
   $ cd <vault>/.obsidian/plugins/
   $ git clone https://github.com/toiq/obsidian-mouse-hover-expand
   ```
-- Now launch Obsidian and go to <kbd>settings > Community Plugins > Installed Plugins </kbd> and enable this plugin.
+- Now launch Obsidian and go to `settings > Community Plugins > Installed Plugins` and enable this plugin.
 (Make sure you disabled 'Safe Mode')

 ### How to Uninstall (Manual):

-- go to <kbd>settings > Community Plugins > Installed Plugins </kbd> and click the X besides this plugin's name.
+- go to `settings > Community Plugins > Installed Plugins` and click the X besides this plugin's name.
 - Restart Obsidian.